post-quantum/nistpqc-public/crypto/ledakem128sln02/NIST_PQC_README.md

 ### Version

-The version of SIKE p503 used here is from the [reference implementation](https://csrc.nist.gov/CSRC/media/Projects/Post-Quantum-Cryptography/documents/round-1/submissions/LEDAkem.zip) submitted to NIST Post-Quantum Cryptography Standardization.
+The version of LEDAkem used here is from the [optimized implementation](https://csrc.nist.gov/CSRC/media/Projects/Post-Quantum-Cryptography/documents/round-2/submissions/LEDAcrypt-Round2.zip) submitted to NIST Post-Quantum Cryptography Standardization.

 ### Changes

-- Flatten directory structure, no `bin`, `include` or `library` directories
+- Flattened directory structure, no `bin`, `include` or `library` directories
-- Replaced `Makefile`
+- Removed `Makefile`
+- Used `sha3.c|h` from Round 1 to avoid external lib dependency.